JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 Besides that, I am also interested in the downstream application of GNNs in various domains like **recommendation, precision medicine, planning, and reasoning**.

-## I am actively looking for research internship in summer 2025.
+## I am actively looking for full-time research scientist position in summer 2026.
 If you are interested in my work, feel free to chat or shoot me email for discussing any potential opportunities.

 # 🔥 News
 - *2025.01*: [GOFA](https://arxiv.org/abs/2407.09709) is accepted by ICLR 2025!